scipy-conference/scipy_proceedings/papers/klaus_greff/paper.rst

 Related Work
 ============
-We are aware only of a few projects that have a focus similarly broad as Sacred, the closest one being Sumatra :cite:`davison2012`.
+We are aware of only a few projects that have a focus similarly broad as Sacred, the closest one being Sumatra :cite:`davison2012`.
 It comes as a command-line tool and web-interface that can operate also with non-Python experiments, and uses a SQL database to store all the runs.
-The main drawback of Sumatra, that it enforces a specific workflow including initializing a project directory, the parameters need to be in a separate file and the experiment must be an executable that takes the name of a config-file as a command-line parameter.
+But it enforces a specific workflow including initializing a project directory, the parameters need to be in a separate file and the experiment must be an executable that takes the name of a config-file as a command-line parameter.

-Some projects including FGLab :cite:`fglab`, the proprietary Aetros :cite:`aetros`, and Neptune :cite:`neptune`, focus mainly on providing a dashboard.
+Some projects including FGLab :cite:`fglab`, the proprietary Aetros :cite:`aetros`, and Neptune :cite:`neptune`, focus on providing a dashboard.
 :cite:`jobman` is a Python library for scheduling lots of machine learning experiments which also  helps in organizing hyperparameter searches and bookkeeping.
-Several projects exist with a focus on reproducible experiments, like ReproZip :cite:`chirigati2016reprozip`, CDE :cite:`guo2012`, PTU :cite:`pham2013using`, CARE :cite:`janin2014care`.
+Several projects exist with a focus on reproducible experiments, such as ReproZip :cite:`chirigati2016reprozip`, CDE :cite:`guo2012`, PTU :cite:`pham2013using`, CARE :cite:`janin2014care`.
 They trace dependencies and help in packaging everything that is needed to rerun an experiment exactly.

 Experiment databases :cite:`vanschoren2012, smith2014, empirical` make an effort to unify the process and storage of machine learning problems and experiments by expressing them in a common language.
 By standardizing that language, they improve comparability and communicability of the results.
-The most wellknown example of might be the OpenML project :cite:`vanschoren2014`.
+The most wellknown example might be the OpenML project :cite:`vanschoren2014`.
 This standardization has benefits, but also imposes certain restrictions on the conducted experiments.
 To keep Sacred as general as possible, we therefore chose not to build it ontop of an experiment database.
 That being said, we believe there is a lot of value in adding (optional) interfaces to experiment databases to Sacred.